 Nausea and vomiting are common signs and symptoms that can be caused by numerous conditions.
 Nausea and vomiting most often are due to viral gastroenteritis — often called stomach flu — or the morning sickness of early pregnancy.

-Many medications can cause nausea and vomiting, as can general anesthesia for surgery.
+Many medications or substances can also cause nausea and vomiting, including marijuana (cannabis).
 Rarely, nausea and vomiting may indicate a serious or even life-threatening problem.